Canonical repeating card reference

 When This Card Repeats Weekly

-A week of Five of Swords repetition is marking an immediate pattern of conflict, argument, or sharp engagement in which something is being won and something else is simultaneously being lost, and the card is asking the seeker to be conscious of both sides of the equation.
+A week carrying repeated Five of Swords points to an active, current pattern: an argument or sharp exchange in which something is won at the same moment something else is lost.
+The card is asking the seeker to hold both sides of that ledger at once rather than only counting the win.

-This might be a specific recurring conflict with a specific person that is producing the same aftermath each time: one party technically vindicated, the other walked away, and nothing genuinely resolved.
-Or it might be a week in which the seeker’s characteristic sharpness has been deployed in multiple contexts with a similar quality of aftermath: connections frayed, situations technically addressed but not genuinely resolved, a recurring sense of having been right about something that has not made anything better.
+This might be one recurring fight with one person, ending the same way each time: one side technically vindicated, the other gone, nothing settled underneath.
+Or it might be a week in which the seeker’s usual sharpness has surfaced in several different rooms, each time leaving the same residue behind: a frayed connection, a point technically made but nothing genuinely resolved, the flat feeling of having been right about something that improved nothing.

 When This Card Repeats Monthly